franciscoengenheiro/concurrent-problem-sets/README.md

 Although this modification could solve the presented issue, it's still necessary to provide a way for these socket implementations to synchronize with the coroutine ecosystem already in use for other application contexts, like the message queue mentioned above.
-For that reason, two [asynchronous socket extension functions](#asynchronous-socket-extension-functions) were implemented to provide an interface that not only takes advantage of the asynchronous implementation of the mentioned sockets, but also knows the coroutine system, works with it and is sensible to its effects.
+For that reason, three [asynchronous socket extension functions](#asynchronous-socket-extension-functions) were implemented to provide an interface that not only takes advantage of the asynchronous implementation of the mentioned sockets, but also knows the coroutine system, works with it and is sensible to its effects.